iitrshubham/iitrshubham.github.io/README.md

-# Zeya Mosharraf | Data Analyst Portfolio
+# Shubham | Data Analyst Portfolio

 Welcome to my personal portfolio!
 This site showcases my data analyst journey, real-world projects, dashboards, case studies, certifications, and blogs — all crafted with a focus on performance, design, and accessibility.